mahimaarora2208/roomba_ROS2/README.md

 ```
 ros2 bag record -o rosbag_files <topic>
 ```
-To check topic information that is in the rosbag:
+To check topic information that is in the rosbag:git
 ```
 ros2 bag info rosbag_files
 ```